Sarah Bingman-Schott, Partner

 Sarah has two professional passions: the marketing message and organizational efficiency.
 She believes every organization can differentiate themselves to stand out to their constituencies and you can do more if you collaborate well and have good processes.
 Sarah has been a nonprofit consultant for over 5 years, and early in her career was a university development officer.
 Sarah’s corporate career includes executive roles in marketing, acquisitions, strategic partnerships, and operations for both start-ups and turnarounds in high tech, medical device, and chemical companies.

-Sarah is President of the board of All Newton Music School, where she also serves on the Finance Committee, and a board member of Community Consulting Teams, Boston.
+Sarah is a board member of Community Consulting Teams, Boston.
+She served as President of the board of All Newton Music School where she also served on the Finance Committee.
 Formerly she twice served on the board of Tutoring Plus of Cambridge and has served on Hearth’s Board of Visitors and as 20th Anniversary Gala Co-Chair.
 As President of the Friends of Weston’s Council on Aging, she made improvements in the fundraising program to increase revenue.
-She recently finished her term as the chair of the Weston High School PTO, where she served on faculty committees on new academic programs, anti-racism initiatives, and financial system streamlining.
+She served as chair of the Weston High School PTO, where she served on faculty committees on new academic programs, anti-racism initiatives, and financial system streamlining.
 Sarah holds an MBA in Finance (Columbia) and a BS in Chemical Engineering (MIT).

 Christian Dame, Partner